 - I prefer a more balanced cookie to chip ratio, but if you'd like more chips, add up to an additional 12 ounces.

 - For the greatest sweet/salty experience, sprinkle tops of scoops of dough with Maldon flake salt before baking.

 Adapted from Death By Chocolate Cookies by Marcel Desaulniers

-This recipe was originally posted in September 2018 and has been updated with new pictures and new text and information.
+This recipe was originally posted in September 2018 and has been updated with new pictures, copy, and tips, as well as a video.